MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

 ---
 lab:
-    title: 'Explore, deploy, and chat with language models in the Azure AI Foundry portal'
+    title: 'Explore, deploy, and chat with language models in the Azure AI Foundry'
 ---

-# Explore, deploy, and chat with language models in the Azure AI Foundry portal
+# Explore, deploy, and chat with language models in the Azure AI Foundry

-The Azure AI Foundry portal’s model catalog serves as a central repository where you can explore and use a variety of models, facilitating the creation of your generative AI scenario.
+The Azure AI Foundry model catalog serves as a central repository where you can explore and use a variety of models, facilitating the creation of your generative AI scenario.

 In this exercise, you'll explore the model catalog in Azure AI Foundry portal.